SophieHsu/FOV-aware-planner/README.md

 </p>

 ## VR Study Log Analysis Instructions
 Copy the generated log folder (named with the participant ID) into the `data/logs/vr_study_logs/` directory.
+Alternatively, you can combine multiple JSON files with unique maps and awareness parameters into a single folder named after the participant ID.
+This will allow you to analyze all runs together.
 Then use the `vr_analysis.py` script to analyze the results:
 ```
 python vr_analysis.py --participants {participant_id} --awareness {aware, unaware} --maps {mid_1, mid_4}